jaywhj/mkdocs-materialx/docs/reference/admonitions.md

 # Admonitions

 Admonitions, also known as _call-outs_, are an excellent choice for including side content without significantly interrupting the document flow.
-Material for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.
+MaterialX for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.